ms-iot/content/en-US/Samples/WiFiConnector.md

 **Note**, in a headed app, the method must be called from the UI thread.
 However, in an IOT headless app (Background Application), which doesn't have a UI thread, the method can be called from any thread.

 When access is granted, any of the WiFiAdapter methods can now be used.
-So, we start by trying to find a WiFi adapter on the current device, using the WiFiAdapter device selector.
+So, we start by trying to find a Wi-Fi adapter on the current device, using the WiFiAdapter device selector.

 {% highlight C# %}
 var access = await WiFiAdapter.RequestAccessAsync();